christinezyang/christinezyang.github.io/_posts/2022-05-20-best-cafes-near-duke.md

 title: Where to Work Near-ish Duke Campus, Ranked Masterlist
 ---

 If there's one thing I'm gatekeep-y about, it's finding local cafes before everyone else I know does.
 Now that I've graduated Duke, I decided it's time to share my amassed knowledge and opinions (and anecdotes no one asked for).
 At the end of this post, check out what I think is the BEST cafe to do work!
-Note: this guide is focused on which cafes are the best to ***be productive*** at, whiuch may or may not be the best place to eat/drink/catch up with an estranged friend.
+Note: this guide is focused on which cafes are the best to ***be productive*** at.

 ### Disclaimer